SysKitTeam/docs-point/access-management/check-access-for-specific-user.md

 {% hint style="warning" %}
 **Please note!**
-For any User that had their access removed, they will successfully be removed from any private channels they had access to; however, at this time, it is **not possible to remove access to shared channels and Power BI workspaces**.
-Attempting this action will result in an error.
+For any user that had their access removed, they will successfully be removed from any private channels they had access to; however, at this time, it is **not possible to remove access to shared channels and Power BI workspaces**.
 {% endhint %}

-You can also remove access for a specific user by clicking the User's name from the report.
+You can also remove access for a specific user by clicking the user's name from the report.
 This will redirect you to the **user details screen**.
   * Scroll down to the **Access tile (1)**, and you'll have the option to either **select all resources (2)** or select them individually to perform the **Remove Access (3)** action.

 ![User Details Screen - Remove Access](../.gitbook/assets/check-access-for-specific-user_user-details-screen.png)